tensorleap/tensorleap/examples/coco/README.md

 ### **False and Ambiguous Labels**

-With the help of the **Sample Analysis** tool, ambiguous labels and mislabeled images can be detected.
+The **Sample Analysis** tool allows us to detect ambiguous labels and mislabeled images.
 These can later be considered for exclusion in order to improve performance.

 #### Mislabeling Example